pranjal0184/student-management-/README.txt

-📘 Student Management System
+🌟 Student Management System
-Full Stack Project using Angular, Node.js, Express & MongoDB 📖 Project Overview
+Full Stack Project using Angular, Node.js, Express & MongoDB 📌 Overview

 The Student Management System is a simple full-stack web application used to manage student records.
-It allows users to:
+It includes all basic CRUD features:

-Add new students
+➕ Add new students

-View all students
+📄 View all students

-Update existing student details
+✏️ Update student details

-Delete student records
+🗑️ Delete student records

-It demonstrates complete CRUD operations, REST API usage, Angular UI development, and database integration using MongoDB.
+This project demonstrates:

+REST API development using Node.js + Express

+UI development using Angular

+Database integration using MongoDB

+Clean modular architecture

 🛠 Tech Stack
 Frontend